Italian Maiolica: Ceramics of the Renaissance

 Betty Elzea Bibliography: Pica, Agnoldomenico, Italian Majolica Tile, trans. by James Pallas (1971); Rackham, Bernard, Italian Maiolica (1952); Schneider, Mike, Majolica (1989).

-The oldest known body of pottery dates from the Jomon period (from about 10,500 to 400 BC) in Japan; and even the earliest Jomon ceramics exhibit a unique sophistication of technique and design.
+The oldest known body of pottery dates from the Jomon period (from about 10,500 to 400 BC) in Japan, and even the earliest Jomon ceramics exhibit a unique sophistication of technique and design.

 Excavations in the Near East have revealed that primitive fired-clay vessels were made there more than 8,000 years ago.
-Potters were working in Iran by about 5500 BC, and earthenware was probably being produced even earlier on the Iranian high plateau.
+Potters were working in Iran by about 5500 BC, and earthenware was probably produced earlier on the Iranian high plateau.

 Types of Wares - Pottery comprises three distinctive types of wares.